reyj1999/calendar-mirror/README.md

 ## Description

-Casper Calendar is a desktop personal calendar built with [CopperSpice](https://www.copperspice.com/) and attempts to be a ghost of my [Talk Calendar](https://github.com/crispinalan/talkcalendar) project.
+Casper Calendar is a talking desktop calendar built with [CopperSpice](https://www.copperspice.com/) and is a ghost of my Gtk4 [Talk Calendar](https://github.com/crispinalan/talkcalendar) application.
+It has some more functionality than my Gtk4 calendar and now uses my diphone speech synthesizer which has been re-written in C++.
+Pre-built binaries are available for Debian 12 Bookworm and Ubuntu 22.04.

-### Note
-This is a CopperSpice project and is being developed using Debian 12 Bookworm.
-Please read my <ins>[guide](https://github.com/crispinalan/copperspice-debian12-guide)</ins> on how to build CopperSpice on Debian 12.
-This project will  <ins>not</ins> compile with Qt libraries  as although CopperSpice was initially derived from the Qt framework it has now completely diverged.
-CopperSpice is a totally open source project released under the LGPL V2.1 license.
-With Ubuntu and other distros you can use the pre-built [CopperSpice binary files](https://download.copperspice.com/copperspice/) and then build Casper Calendar from source using these (see instructions below).

 ### Features

-* built with C++ and CopperSpice 1.8.2 on Debian 12 Bookworm
 * bespoke calendar which allows dates with events to be marked up
 * event summary, location, description, start and end time can be entered and edited
 * events colours can be changed